Thermal Hall transport in Kitaev spin liquids: Result

 In the Kitaev model under an applied magnetic field, it is expected that the system undergoes a crossover from the Majorana fermion picture, which gives an exact solution at zero field, to the magnon picture, which becomes valid in the strong field limit.
 However, our results indicate that the topological Majorana fermion picture remains relevant across a broad range of magnetic fields, extending well beyond the quantum phase transition.
 Notably, this conclusion is consistent with previous quantum Monte Carlo results~\cite{YoshitakeNKM2020}, further supporting the robustness of the topological Majorana fermion picture over a wide field range.

 Finally, let us discuss the asymptotic half-integer quantization at low temperatures.
 We note that while $\kappa_{xy}/T$ takes a value around the half-integer quantization $\pi/12$ at the lowest temperature calculated, it does not exhibit clear convergence to this value, even when the magnetic field is sufficiently small.
 This is presumably due to multiple reasons, including the finite bond dimension $D$, finite-size effects, and insufficiently low temperatures.
 First, as discussed for the specific heat above, the bond dimension $D=500$ is not sufficient to yield reliable results at low temperatures for $h\lesssim0.04$.
 Second, finite-size effects become more pronounced at smaller $h$, where the excitation gap is expected to be smaller.
-This leads to a broader spatial extension of the edge current into the bulk\, causing overlap between contributions from both edges in the finite-size cluster and thereby hampering accurate estimation of the edge current.
-Moreover, the finite length of the system along the edge direction may induce a gap in the chiral edge mode, further contributing to deviations from the quantization value.
-Lastly, asymptotic quantization is expected only at temperatures much lower than the excitation gap of topological quasiparticles.
+This leads to a broader spatial extension of the edge current into the bulk, causing overlap between contributions from both edges in the finite-size cluster and thereby hampering accurate estimation of the edge current.
+Moreover, the finite length of the cluster along the edges, $L'$, further contributes to deviations from quantization by discretizing the chiral edge mode; clear quantization is expected only when $T \gg v/L'$~\cite{TangXWT2019}.
+Lastly, asymptotic quantization is expected only at temperatures much lower than the topological bulk gap, i.e., when $T \ll \Delta_{\mathrm{bulk}}$~\cite{TangXWT2019}.
 However, the precise value of this gap is not known beyond perturbation theory.
 Addressing these issues requires more sophisticated numerical methods capable of accessing larger-size systems at lower temperatures.